Visualizing RBAC for Improved Security Management and Outcomes

 RBAC management is crucial to securing a Kubernetes cluster and ensuring compliance with regulations and...

-RBAC is a fundamental security mechanism in Kubernetes that governs access to resources within a cluster.
+RBAC is a fundamental security mechanism in Kubernetes that governs access to resources within the default namespace or any other namespace in a cluster.
+RBAC is often compared to attribute-based access control (ABAC), which provides more granular, context-aware access policies.
 RBAC policies define which users or groups can access specific Kubernetes resources and the actions they are allowed to perform on those resources.
 The RBAC process involves three steps: authentication, authorization, and admission control.

 Authentication is the process of verifying the identity of a user or entity.
-There are three types of entities in Kubernetes: a user (which is usually a human), a group (which is usually a set of humans), and a service account (which is used by pods inside the cluster).
-Users need to be created using X.509 certificates signed by the cluster CA, which can be done through CSRs and certificate issuing.
-How this is done is outside the scope of this document, but there are many online tutorials explaining how to do this.
+There are three types of entities in Kubernetes: a user (human or service accounts), a group (a collection of users), and a service account (used by pods inside the cluster).
+Users must be created using X.509 certificates signed by the cluster CA, which can be done through CSRs and human access certificate issuing.
+While this procedure is outside the scope of this document, many online tutorials explain the process.

 apiVersion: v1 kind: ServiceAccount metadata: name: my-service-account

-Authorization determines what actions a user or entity is allowed to perform within the Kubernetes cluster.
+In the Kubernetes cluster, authorization establishes what actions users or entities can allow through granted permissions.
 Once a user or entity is authenticated, the RBAC system checks their permissions and RBAC roles to determine if they have the necessary privileges to perform the requested actions and access rights.
-This step ensures that only authorized users can perform specific operations within the cluster.
+This step ensures that only authorized users, such as those with an admin role, can perform specific operations within the cluster, and is important for maintaining consistent permissions for users.
+However, please remember the principle of least privilege (PoLP), and that general usage of the cluster admin role is discouraged.

-Admission control is a mechanism in Kubernetes that intercepts and processes API requests before they are persisted in the cluster.
-It enforces policies and rules to validate and modify the requested resources.
-In the RBAC process, admission control plays a role in ensuring that the requested actions comply with the defined authorization policies.
+Admission control is a mechanism in Kubernetes that intercepts and processes API requests before they are persisted in the cluster control plane.
+The API server handles these requests and the admission control process ensures they comply with the defined authorization policies.
+Admission control enforces policies and rules to validate and modify the requested resources, including those requiring admin access.
+In the RBAC process, admission control ensures that the requested actions comply with the defined authorization policies.
 It can reject or modify requests that do not meet the specified criteria.

-It is important to note that RBAC is not necessary for Kubernetes resources specified in manifest files.
-For example: let’s say you want to create a pod and a secret and give the pod access to the secret.
-The pod specification in the manifest file specifies that the secret must be “mounted” one way or another (through environment variables or files actually mounted inside the pod).
+It is important to note that RBAC is unnecessary for Kubernetes resources specified in manifest files.
+For example, creating a pod and a secret and granting the pod access to the secret.
+The pod specification in the manifest file specifies that the secret must be “mounted” one way or another (through environment variables or files mounted inside the pod).
+The API server processes these manifest file requests and enforces the necessary permissions.
 In this example, the pod can access the secret no matter the RBAC permissions assigned to the pod’s service account.
 This is because the mounting of such secrets does not depend on RBAC or metadata.

-An RBAC rule is made up of three elements: the API group, a verb (i.e., an action), and a target (either a resource name(s) or an API URL).
-RBAC rules are specified in roles and cluster roles (the difference between the two is that roles are scoped to a given namespace, while cluster roles apply to the entire cluster).
-This is what an RBAC rule looks like, as part of a YAML file specifying a role or a cluster role:
+A Kubernetes RBAC rule is made up of three elements which define the API access levels: the API group, a verb (i.e., an action), and a target (either a resource name(s) or an API URL).
+RBAC rules are specified in roles and cluster roles, and are essential for managing role assignments.
+The difference between the two is that roles are scoped to a given single namespace, while cluster scoped resources apply to the entire cluster, and often utilize predefined roles or custom roles with different levels of access.
+When no namespace is specified, resources are created in the default namespace.
+This is what an RBAC rule looks like, as part of a YAML file specifying a role, including any default roles:

 - apiGroups: [“”] verbs: [get, list] resources: [secret] resourceNames: [mysupersecret]

-The API group identifies which API group to target.
+The API group identifies which API group to target, determining if it is a namespaced resource.
 This is necessary because different API groups can have the same verbs.
-Additionally, Kubernetes is highly extensible and allows for the addition of new APIs that can have verbs and resource names that clash with other APIs.
+Additionally, Kubernetes is highly extensible and allows for adding new APIs with verbs and resource names that clash with other APIs.
 In the manifest file, this is a list, although usually only one API group is specified here.
 The API group “” (empty string) represents the core Kubernetes API.

 The verb indicates the action to take.
-For example: get, list, create, delete, update, etc. Again, this item in the manifest file is a list, which allows you to specify more than one action and thus avoid repeating very similar rules over and over again.
+For example: get, list, create, delete, update, etc. Again, this item in the manifest file is a list, which allows for the specification of more than one action, thus avoiding the creation of redundant rules.

 The third part is the verb’s target.
-It can be a resource, which is explicitly specified.
-Examples of resource types are: pod, networkpolicy, service, etc. Additionally, further restrictions can be applied by using resource names.
+It can be an explicitly specified resource, including various types of resources.
+Examples of resource types are: pod, networkpolicy, service, etc. Additionally, further restrictions can be applied by using resource names or specific fields within those resources.

 The second option for the verb’s target is to specify the URL path.
 This is the request’s URL path and can contain an ending wildcard, which can be used to give access to certain parts of the API.
-An RBAC rule must specify a target that is either a resource or a URL, but not both.
-Also, please note that a URL path can be specified as a target only for cluster roles.
+An RBAC rule must specify a target that is either a namespaced resource or a URL, but not both.
+Also, note that a URL path can be specified as a target only for cluster roles, as roles are scoped to a single namespace.

 Example YAML manifest file: